 Upon completing my final combat tour, I returned home and received orders to New Orleans, LA to serve at the Marine Forces Reserve Headquarters and a tour with the 4th Marine Aircraft Wing.
 Fortunately for me, these two units are co-located so I could stretch out my last years in the Marine Corps in New Orleans.
 After almost 25 years with the Marines, I retired as a Lieutenant Colonel and knew I wanted to pursue a civilian career in teaching, preferably at the high school level, teaching social studies.

 For me, teaching is a calling, much like the Marines.
 The investment in the future generation of Americans is paramount to anything else we can do as citizens.

 For me, teaching is a calling, much like the Marines.
-The investment in the future generation of Americans is paramount to anything else we can do as citizens.
+Investing in the future generation of Americans is paramount to anything else we can do as citizens.
 This is the primary reason I want to teach.
-The secondary reason is that I really enjoyed it during my classroom time in Pensacola, much more so than I anticipated.
+The secondary reason is that I enjoyed it during my classroom time in Pensacola, much more so than I anticipated.
 I knew right after the first couple of classes teaching aerodynamics that I had found something other than flying that I truly loved.

 Put simply, iteach has been a blessing; it has enabled me to pursue my second career with an informative and very accessible program.
 In addition and just as important, the professionalism of my instructors and support staff at iteach is on par with what I am used to from the Marines.
-They have always been prompt, courteous, respectful and very attentive to my needs as a student.
-When I was researching all the alternative paths for certification for my state of Louisiana, I continually read great reviews about iteach and now I know why.
+They have always been prompt, courteous, respectful, and very attentive to my needs as a student.
+When I was researching all the alternative paths for certification for my state of Louisiana, I continually read great reviews about iteach, and now I know why.
 They are simply the best program available.
 In fact, when I got hired on at my new school district, the superintendent of hiring remarked that he has had a few iteach instructors and thought very highly of them.
-So, for all this, THANK YOU ITEACH!
+So, for all this, THANK YOU, ITEACH!